andrew-noble/spotify-player/README.md

 # Simple Spotify Playback App

-This is a simple spotify app that reproduces some features of an audio player you might find in Spotify's own desktop or smartphone apps.
+This is a web app that reproduces some features of an spotify player you might find in Spotify's own desktop or smartphone apps.
 I am sharing it here in case someone else who is learning web development wants to check it out, or, even better, wants to give me feedback.

 ## Features